31 Best Colors For Websites (In 2024)

 What’s that?

-A monochromatic color palette contains all the variations of a single color.
-This could be light red, dark red, pastel red, crimson, “salmon,” etc.
+A monochromatic color palette contains all the variations of a single color, such as light red, dark red, pastel red, crimson, or “salmon.”

 It’s a safe approach because you only play with different shades of the same hue that work in harmony and do not contradict each other.